Decommissioning of older installations¶

 For courses you won’t teach again but wish to preserve, you can create a backup file and download it to your device.

-Many ELF3 courses were created in a significantly older version of Moodle.
+Many older courses were created in a significantly older version of Moodle.
 As the system has evolved, some components are no longer supported or function differently.
 Courses converted to the current version may appear or function differently than their original versions.
 In some cases, transfer may not be possible.

 Some modules—specifically the Gallery image module and specific Folder module customizations—are no longer supported and cannot be transferred to the current system.

-What is the timetable for ELF3 removal?¶
+What is the timetable for the removal?¶

 The decommissioning will proceed as follows:

-Why does ELF3 need to be removed?¶
+Why does the old installations need to be removed?¶

 The five-year termination requirement exists for several reasons: